-I was born and raised in beautiful Portland, where I have been lucky to stay for both my undergraduate and graduate education.
-My passion for practicing medicine started at a young age when I began volunteering at a local hospital.
-My interest grew throughout high school and college.
-I soon found myself in the wilderness, learning to become an emergency medical technician.
-After several years working on an ambulance, I decided I wanted to expand the scope of care that I could provide and soon began graduate school at Oregon Health and Science University to become a physician assistant.
-I am excited to start my career at The Portland Clinic and in the city I love.
+I was born and raised in beautiful Portland, where I was lucky to stay for both my undergraduate and graduate education.
+My passion for medicine started at a young age, when I began volunteering at a local hospital.
+Throughout high school and college, my interest grew, so I became an emergency medical technician.
+After several years working on an ambulance, I decided to expand the scope of care that I could provide, and enrolled in graduate school at Oregon Health & Science University to become a physician assistant.
+I was excited to start my career at The Portland Clinic in 2016 in the city that I love.

-Growing up in the Pacific NW, I have an innate love for the outdoors, good food (especially my husband’s chili) and coffee.
-My husband and I explore the outdoors any chance we get, taking our black lab/mix, Achilles, with us along the way.
-I am a strong advocate for self-care and for me that usually involves hiking, snowboarding, photography, knitting, or a good board game.
+Growing up in the Pacific Northwest, I have an innate love for the outdoors, good food (especially my husband’s chili) and coffee.
+My husband and I explore the outdoors any chance we get, taking our black Labrador mix, Achilles, with us along the way.
+I am a strong advocate for self-care, and for me, that usually involves hiking, snowboarding, photography, knitting or a good board game.

-As a Physician Assistant, Stacy will work closely with Dr Ann Marie Paulsen in the management of her patient population, as well as see same-day/overflow patients for the other South clinic physicians.
-Patients cannot choose Stacy as their Primary Care Provider.
+As a physician assistant, Stacy works closely with Dr. Ann Marie Paulsen in the management of her patients, and also sees same-day/overflow patients for our other South clinic physicians.
+Patients can’t choose Stacy as their primary care provider.

 Specialty: Internal Medicine